hashkat/hashkat/docs/directory.md

 <span style="color:black; font-family:Georgia; font-size:1.5em;">August 2015 - This site is currently under construction.
 Please return regularly over the course of the summer for further updates. </span>

-# The *hashkat* Directory
+# The **hashkat** Directory

-The following gives a brief summary of every file and directory that you will immediately find in the #k@ directory.
+The following gives a brief summary of every file and directory that you will immediately find in the **hashkat** directory.

 <p align='center'>
 <img src='../img/directory.png'>